BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Introduction

 \section{Introduction}

-The information provided by individuals on the Web is usually considered more trustworthy than those provided by the vendor \cite{bickart2001internet}.
-Therefore, understanding online reviews can create value for businesses and public service to improve the quality.
-Aspect-Based Sentiment Analysis (ABSA) is a fine-grained task that requires detecting the aspects and their respective polarities in a piece of text \cite{pontiki2014semeval,saeidi-etal-2016-sentihood}.
-In the literature, we distinguish two types of aspects.
-An aspect-term, also called target, is explicitly expressed in the sentence and an aspect-category that barely appears in the text and instead is mentioned implicitly through a set of indicators \cite{WU2021107073}.
-For instance, consider the running example shown in Table \ref{tab:running_example}, the sentence $s_1$ expresses implicitly a positive opinion towards the aspect category Food through the aspect-term coffee and the opinion-word outstanding.
-Note that the statistics of benchmark datasets, Table \ref{tab:impliti_perc}, show that the majority of sentences express opinions in response to various aspects implicitly (e.g., use the term coffee to evaluate food).
+The information provided by individuals on the Web is usually considered {more} trustworthy than that provided by {vendors} \cite{bickart2001internet}. { Aspect-based sentiment analysis (ABSA) entails identifying and analyzing sentiment expressed towards specific aspects or features within text, such as products or services.
+This approach is essential in applications like customer reviews analysis, where it allows for a nuanced understanding of sentiment towards individual aspects (e.g., service quality, price), enabling businesses to assess overall satisfaction and areas for improvement effectively \cite{pontiki2014semeval,saeidi-etal-2016-sentihood}.
+There are two types of aspects: aspect-terms, which are explicitly mentioned in the sentence, and aspect-categories, which are rarely explicit and are inferred through indicators \cite{WU2021107073}.
+Aspect-terms are specific words or phrases directly denoting the object being reviewed, while aspect-categories are broader themes inferred from context and opinion words \cite{pontiki2014semeval}.
+For example, in the sentence \(s_1\) from Table \ref{tab:running_example}, `coffee' is an aspect-term expressing a positive opinion towards the implicit aspect-category `Food' through the word `outstanding'.
+Identifying aspect-terms involves locating specific mentions, whereas identifying aspect-categories requires understanding implicit cues in the text.} Note that the statistics of benchmark datasets, Table \ref{tab:impliti_perc}, show that the majority of sentences express opinions in response to various aspects implicitly (e.g., {using} the term {`coffee'} to evaluate {`food')}.
 Therefore, the effective addressing of these sentences would largely determine the performance of ABSA.